 A song is in the Public Domain when it never has been, or is no longer owned by a publishing company.
 This applies to many old folk songs (but not all), older “classical” music (such as works by Mozart, Bach & Beethoven) and/or when enough time has passed since the composer’s death to classify the work as in the Public Domain.
 PD music can be recorded without negotiation or payment to a publisher, since there are no rights to negotiate because there is no ownership.
-RECORDINGS of PD music cannot be used without the permission of the owner of the recording (unless the recording itself has also passed into PD, and that can require a daunting amount of research to verify).
+RECORDINGS of PD music cannot be used without the permission of the owner of the recording (unless the recording itself has also passed into PD, and virtually NO U.S. recordings are in PD).
 DO NOT EVER assume that a song is in the public domain.
-A song can be PD in the US, but not in the UK, and virtually every music license’s territory is “worldwide” (some get freaky and want the Universe — maybe for “K-FLY, your ‘fly in the sky’ for all you groovy space station listeners” perhaps?).
+A song can be PD in the US, but not in the UK, and virtually every music license’s territory is “worldwide” (some get freaky and want the Universe—maybe for “K-FLY, your ‘fly in the sky’ for all you groovy space station listeners” perhaps?).
 When licensing music, ALWAYS verify that the song is PD worldwide before plunking it into the project.

 Score Music (aka Score)

-This is music the actor on screen DOESN’T hear — the music the composer creates to let the audience know that the monster is coming, the damsel is in distress, the good guy is hunting down the bad guy or the two lovers are sad they’ve parted.
+This is music the actor on screen DOESN’T hear—the music the composer creates to let the audience know that the monster is coming, the damsel is in distress, the good guy is hunting down the bad guy or the two lovers are sad they’ve parted.
 This music is NOT licensed the way source music is licensed, but is most often done as a “work for hire” by the composer for the film/TV production company.
-A “work for hire” (aka “work made for hire”) means that whoever hired the composer to write the music owns the publishing of that music.
-In today’s indie film market, however, the composer may often accept a lesser up-front fee (or even do it on spec or for no up-front money) and in return, gets to keep 50-100% of their publishing, rather than handing all or any of it over to the production company.
+A “work for hire” (aka “work made for hire”) means that whoever hired the composer to write the music owns the publishing of that music and the recording the composers makes of it.
+In today’s indie film market, however, the composer may often accept a lesser up-front fee (or even do it on spec or for no up-front money) and in return, gets to keep 50-100% of their publishing & masters, rather than handing any/all of it over to the production company.

 During the recording session for a film or TV program, the Score Supervisor hangs out in the control room with the music engineer, music editor and whoever else wants the free food the string section and electric bass player always mange to find before anyone else.
 The Score Supervisor makes suggestions and comments to the conductor (often the composer) as the music is being recorded.
 The composer/conductor may not want to have to trek back and forth from the studio into the booth to listen to playback, and the Score Supervisor can give them fast feedback on what’s working and what is not (although the suggestion, “no you shouldn’t have hired any viola players” may be too late [just kidding]).